dipdup-io/stone-packaging/docs/pages/advanced/starknet.md

 # Verifying Stone Proofs on Starknet

-> [!IMPORTANT]
-> This guide provides detailed instructions for creating and verifying Stone proofs on Starknet, as well as deploying integrity contracts.
+**IMPORTANT:** This guide provides detailed instructions for creating and verifying Stone proofs on Starknet, as well as deploying integrity contracts.
 Follow these steps for a smooth verification process.

 ## Prerequisites